element-hq/ems-docs/src/authentication/LDAP-Active-Directory.md

 ## Configure Your EMS Server

-- Set up a Gold size EMS server.
+- Set up an Element Cloud Enterprise server.
 - Click the Integrations tab.
 - Select LDAP from the list of available Advanced Authentication methods.
 - Set the following configuration parameters: